Sinéad O'Connor: 2000s: Features and sporadic activity

 Faith and Courage was released in 2000, including the single "No Man's Woman", and featured contributions from Wyclef Jean of the Fugees and Dave Stewart of Eurythmics.

+In 2001, she was featured as the vocalist for the song "Guide Me God" by Ghostland, which had been subsequently remixed into a club hit by producer and DJ Paul Van Dyk.

 Her 2002 album, Sean-Nós Nua, marked a departure in that O'Connor interpreted or, in her own words, "sexed up" traditional Irish folk songs, including several in the Irish language.
 In Sean-Nós Nua, she covered a well-known Canadian folk song, "Peggy Gordon".
+She was also featured as the vocalist for Conjure One's Tears from the Moon, a defining trance track of its time released in 2002, which was remixed by Tiësto and released in his album Nyana in 2003.

 In 2003, she contributed a track to the Dolly Parton tribute album Just Because I'm a Woman, a cover of Parton's "Dagger Through the Heart".
 That same year, she also featured on three songs of Massive Attack's album 100th Window before releasing her double album, She Who Dwells in the Secret Place of the Most High Shall Abide Under the Shadow of the Almighty.
 This compilation contained one disc of demos and previously unreleased tracks and one disc of a live concert recording.
 Directly after the album's release, O'Connor announced that she was retiring from music.
 Collaborations, a compilation album of guest appearances, was released in 2005—featuring tracks recorded with Peter Gabriel, Massive Attack, Jah Wobble, Terry Hall, Moby, Bomb the Bass, the Edge, U2, and The The.